Office Manager Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for office manager roles in Washington DC?

-The H-1B is the most commonly used visa for office manager roles when the position requires a specific bachelor's degree, such as business administration or management.
+The H-1B visa is the most commonly used visa for office manager roles when the position requires a specific bachelor's degree, such as business administration or management.
 Some employers also use the TN visa for Canadian and Mexican nationals in qualifying management roles.
 The L-1A is relevant for candidates transferring from an overseas office of the same employer into a managerial capacity at a DC location.

 How to find office manager visa sponsorship jobs in Washington DC?